 Peter was a guest on Matthew Gudgin’s BBC Radio Norfolk show on Friday, October 5, when he spoke about his latest book, A Place in History.
 You can listen again online by going to bbc.co.uk and looking for BBC Radio Norfolk.

-You can meet Peter, along with publisher Paul Dickson and other authors, at the Norwich Festive Fair at The Forum, on Sunday, November 25, 2018, 10 a.m. to 4 p.m.
+Along with publisher Paul Dickson and fellow authors Neil Haverson and Illuminee Nganemariya, Peter was selling books at the Norwich Festive Fair at The Forum, Norwich, on Sunday, November 25, 2018.

 Peter Sargent’s books are available online via Amazon and All Things Norfolk (follow the links in the items about my books).
 They can also be bought at the following outlets: Jarrold Norwich and Cromer, Waterstone Bury St Edmunds, King’s Lynn and Norwich, the Maids Head hotel, Norwich, Holt Bookshop, City Bookshop, Norwich, Beccles Bookshop, Fairhaven Woodland and Water Garden, Norfolk, Ceres Bookshop, Swaffham, George E Reeve and Ketts Books, both Wymondham, Revelations Bookshop, Norwich, The Book Hive, Norwich, Diss Publishing Bookshop, Burrows, Ely, Browsers Bookshop in Woodbridge and the Adam and Eve public house, Bishopgate, Norwich.